Typhoon Haishen hits South Korea after lashing Japan, leaving four missing

+The typhoon is expected to weaken to a tropical storm by the end of the day on Monday near the northern tip of North Korea, the South's weather agency said.

-Earlier, a landslide swept a building into a river, and half a million homes lost power, as Haishen battered southwestern Japan.
-Four people were missing in Miyazaki prefecture on the island of Kyushu following the landslide, public broadcaster NHK reported, citing officials.
+Earlier, Haishen battered southwestern Japan, leaving hundreds of thousands of homes without power.
+Four people were missing in Miyazaki prefecture on the island of Kyushu after a landslide swept several buildings into a river, public broadcaster NHK reported, citing officials.

-Haishen is the second major storm to hit the region in a week and is bringing sustained winds of up to 90 miles an hour, devastating crops, disrupting travel and bringing heavy rains to a region vulnerable to flooding and landslides.
+Haishen is the second major storm to hit the region in a week and brought sustained winds of up to 90 miles an hour, devastating crops, disrupting travel and bringing heavy rains to parts of Japan vulnerable to flooding and landslides.

 Around 580 domestic flights were canceled in southwestern Japan and Shinkansen bullet train services were suspended in the region.